Mingyu-Lian/AgileWebDev_Group_Assignment/README.md

 - **Interview Experience Sharing**: Users can share their interview experiences, including questions asked, interview processes, and more.
 - **Job Information Browsing**: Access up-to-date job postings and internship opportunities from various companies.
-- **Bridging Industry Expert & Uni Alumni**: User can engage with community and connect with industry expert or uni alumni to get updated information for their career.
+- **Bridging Industry Expert & Uni Alumni**: User can engage with community and connect with industry expert or uni alumni to get updated information for their care

 ### Prerequisites